Effective-Hamiltonian reconstruction through Bloch-wave interferometry in bulk GaAs driven by strong THz fields

-For a fixed value of the parameter $\xi$, we follow the procedure described above to express the optimal dephasing constant $\Gamma_{\nu}$ as a function of the bandgap $E_{{\rm g},\nu}$ ($\nu=\rm E-HH,E-LH$), and determine the optimal bandgap $E_{\rm g,E-LH}$, which thus becomes a function of the parameter $\xi$.
-As shown in Fig.~\ref{FIG:extract_reduced_mass_ratio} (a), for each value of $\xi$, by using the mean values of the THz-field strengths and the parameters $\mu_{\rm ex}/m_0=(1/0.067+6.98)^{-1}$ and $\gamma_3/\gamma_2=2.9/2.2$, the cost function $R^{\rm phase}$ exhibits a minimum associated with an optimal bandgap $E_{\rm g,E-LH}$.
-With $\Gamma_{\nu}$ expressed as a function of $E_{{\rm g},\nu}$, and $E_{\rm g,E-LH}$ as a function of $\xi$, the cost function $R^{\rm abs}$ turns into a function of a single variable, $\xi$ [black curve in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b)], whose minimum corresponds to the optimal value of $\xi$.
-To estimate the confidence intervals for the extracted parameters, we perform Monte Carlo simulation of the error propagation from the uncertainties in the parameters $\mu_{\rm ex}/m_0$ and $\gamma_3/\gamma_2$, and in the THz-field strengths to the theoretically calculated electron-hole propagators (see Appendix~\ref{APP:sup_data_reconstruction} for the distributions of the parameters and more details about the Monte Carlo simulation).
-As shown in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b), the resulting value of $\xi$ is $0.139\pm0.007$, with a 95\% confidence interval of [0.124,0.152].
-For comparison, with the parameters $m_c$, $\gamma_1$, and $\gamma_2$ randomly drawn 10,000 times from normal distributions whose means and standard deviations correspond to the reported values---$m_c=(0.067\pm0.005)m_0$~\cite{ahmed1992far}, $\gamma_1=6.98\pm 0.45$, $\gamma_2=2.2\pm 0.1$~\cite{skolnick1976investigation}---we obtain a reference value $\xi=0.101\pm0.007$ with a 95\% confidence interval [0.086,0.115] [see Fig.~\ref{FIG:monte_carlo_one} (a), (b), and (c) in Appendix~\ref{APP:sup_data_reconstruction} for the distributions of the parameters], which lies outside of the 95\% confidence interval for the extracted value of $\xi$.
+For a fixed value of the parameter $\xi$, we follow the procedure described above to express the optimal dephasing constant $\Gamma_{\nu}$ as a function of the bandgap $E_{{\rm g},\nu}$ ($\nu=\rm E-HH,E-LH$), and to determine the optimal bandgap $E_{\rm g,E-LH}$, which then becomes a function of $\xi$.
+As shown in Fig.~\ref{FIG:extract_reduced_mass_ratio} (a), for each value of $\xi$, by using the mean values of the THz-field strengths together with the parameters $\mu_{\rm ex}/m_0=(1/0.067+6.98)^{-1}$ and $\gamma_3/\gamma_2=2.9/2.2$, the cost function $R^{\rm phase}$ exhibits a minimum associated with an optimal bandgap $E_{\rm g,E-LH}$.
+With $\Gamma_{\nu}$ expressed as a function of $E_{{\rm g},\nu}$ and $E_{\rm g,E-LH}$ expressed as a function of $\xi$, the cost function $R^{\rm abs}$ becomes a function of a single variable, $\xi$ [black curve in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b)], whose minimum corresponds to the optimal value of $\xi$.
+To estimate the confidence intervals for the extracted parameters, we perform a Monte Carlo simulation of the error propagation from the uncertainties in the parameters $\mu_{\rm ex}/m_0$ and $\gamma_3/\gamma_2$, as well as the uncertainties in the THz-field strengths to the theoretically calculated electron-hole propagators (see Appendix~\ref{APP:sup_data_reconstruction} for the distributions of the parameters and more details about the Monte Carlo simulation).
+As shown in Fig.~\ref{FIG:extract_reduced_mass_ratio} (b), the resulting value of $\xi$ is $0.125\pm0.011$, with a 95\% confidence interval of [0.102,0.144].
+For comparison, with the parameters $m_c$, $\gamma_1$, and $\gamma_2$ randomly drawn 10,000 times from normal distributions whose means and standard deviations correspond to the reported values---$m_c=(0.067\pm0.005)m_0$~\cite{ahmed1992far}, $\gamma_1=6.98\pm 0.45$, $\gamma_2=2.2\pm 0.1$~\cite{skolnick1976investigation}---we obtain a reference value $\xi=0.101\pm0.007$ with a 95\% confidence interval [0.086,0.115] [see Fig.~\ref{FIG:monte_carlo_one} (a), (b), and (c) in Appendix~\ref{APP:sup_data_reconstruction} for the distributions of the parameters], which overlaps with the 95\% confidence interval for the extracted value of $\xi$.